 The NMC Standards for Specialist Education and Practice (NMC, 2001) stipulate that a balance of 50% practice learning and 50% theoretical learning must be achieved.
-Our aim at all times is to deliver a stimulating, challenging and engaging programme of study, to help you broaden and deepen your knowledge and develop the essential skills to study for a degree in Community Specialist Practice.
+Our aim at all times is to deliver a stimulating, challenging and engaging programme of study, to help you broaden and deepen your knowledge and develop the essential skills to study for a PgDip in Community Specialist Practice.
 The following strategies will thus be utilised to help meet these requirements.

 The strategies for teaching and learning are consistent with those adopted for the provision of professional education in health care.
-It is recognised that you are extending your previous professional practice education to develop your contribution to effective and high quality care in the practice setting.
-Accordingly approaches to teaching and learning seek to utilise and build upon your current knowledge and experience therefore, practice based learning is valued and draw upon throughout
+It is recognised that you are extending your previous professional practice education to develop, contribute and improve the quality of community health nursing.
+Accordingly approaches to teaching and learning seek to utilise and build upon your current knowledge and experience as a practitioner therefore, practice based learning is valued and draw upon throughout

 A wide variety of teaching and learning strategies will be used on this course.
 They include lectures, presentations, simulations delivered by tutors, seminar discussion, small group workshops, small group tutorials and one to one tutorials.
-In addition the use of the virtual learning environments (VLE) - will include E-learning packages via MOODLE, Podcasts and video presentation et cetera.
+In addition the use of the virtual learning environments (VLE) - will include e-learning packages via moodle, podcasts and video presentation et cetera.
 It is therefore essential that you use these to their full advantage and access them on a regular basis.
 Failure to do so could potentially hinder your learning and progression within the course.

 It is important to realise that the time spent with a tutor during formally timetabled classes and the VLE packages is only a very small part of the learning time identified for a module.
 In addition to the contact time with lecturers and use of the VLE's a significant amount of personal study should be undertaken.
 This personal study time should be spent, for example, engaging in general background reading, preparing for seminar activities, working on assignments or revising for examinations.
-Early in your studies guidance will be provided as to how you can make best use of this time.
-As you progress through your programme however, this guidance will become less structured and prescriptive.
-It is expected that you will demonstrate significant independence in your study taking responsibility for the management of your own learning time.
+Early in your studies guidance will be provided as to how you can make best use of this time however, as a postgraduate student it is expected that you will demonstrate significant independence in your study taking responsibility for the management of your own learning time.